TheWeirdDev/Bluetooth_Headset_Battery_Level/Readme.md

 Device D0:77:14:XX:XX:XX Barak's Moto X4
 Device E8:AB:FA:XX:XX:XX iTeknic IK-BH002
 ```
 The 1st and 3rd would be relevant here, as those are headsets.
-But if you try to get the battery level of a device that's not currently connected, there is a very long pause until the query times out.

 This shows devices that are actually connected.
 ```